johnrudolph/dig-dig-dig/rules.md

 #### Dropping and pickng up Artifacts

 You can never hold more than 3 Artifacts, and must drop one as soon as you have more than 3.
 When you drop an Artifact, simply place it face-down on your space.
-If you are on a space with face-down Artifacts, you may look at them at any time.
-If you have space in your inventory, you may also pick them up at any time.
+If you are on a space with face-down Artifacts, you may look at them at any time during your turn.
+If you have space in your inventory, you may also pick them up at any time during your turn.

 This means that, for example: You have 3 Artifacts in your inventory, and you dig to find a 4th.
 You immediately drop 1 on your space.
 At the beginning of your next turn, you trash 1 of the 3 in your inventory, and immediately pick up the dropped Artifact on your space.